camaraproject/Governance/documentation/MeetingMinutes/TSC/TSC-2023-10-19-Meeting-Minutes.md

     * A sub project (release) can contain
       *  multiple APIs with different maturity, e.g. location-verification/v1 and location-retrieval/v1alpha1
       *  multiple versions of the same API, e.g. edge-discovery/v1 (stable) and edge-discovery/v2alpha1
+    * sub project release will remain with 0.x until first API reaches stable v1.
+E.g.: A release v0.1 may include an API in v1alphaX
     * Released APIs with the same base-path will contain only non-breaking changes (are backward-compatible)
     * The version number of the sub project release allows to identify the changes between two releases of an API with the same base path
   * **[Action]** Herbert will provide rules of management for this proposal